ploomber/soopervisor/doc/kubernetes.rst

 Then open: http://127.0.0.1:2746

-Run a Ploomber sample pipeline:
+Run a Ploomber sample pipeline, which consists of a few tasks that prepare data and train a machine learning model:

 .. code-block:: sh